Tag: Splunk

 Splunk

-As a Splunk Premier partner, JDS has a dedicated Splunk practice with expertise spanning ITOps, AIOps, and Security.
+As a Splunk Elite partner, JDS has a dedicated Splunk practice with expertise spanning ITOps, AIOps, and Security.
 JDS has proven to be trusted advisors and provide a safe pair of hands to architect, implement and manage Splunk for many organisations across a wide range of use cases.

 IT Service Intelligence / Business Service Insights